stlalpha/alpr-securityspy/README.md

-# alpr-camspy
+# alpr-securityspy
-ALPR integration with Cameraspy
+ALPR integration with Securityspy